skilesare/droute/pm/user_stories_droute.md

 26. AA AppDev IWT submit events for another canister that has approved me STI can offload event creation from my main process.

+27. AA AppDev IWT request my own private set of publication canisters that only I can publish to STI won't get blocked by other apps.

+28. AA AppDev IWT request shared publication canisters STI can reduce my costs if I'm willing for reduced delivery times.

+29. AA AppDev IWT request a certain number of publication canisters STI can spread the load of my messages across a wide range of servers.

+Notes:

+We are hard coding the server for the moment and we'll load up the reg canister with the publish functions for the POC and split out later.

+Status: Freezer